 Seek treatment for your injury as soon as you can after the injury has taken place.
 Go to the emergency room or to an urgent care facility if need be, or inform your primary care doctor of a suspected chronic injury so he or she can refer you to the appropriate medical specialist and you can begin to receive the medical care you need at the earliest opportunity.

 Document your injury—what caused it, what events led up to it, and photos of the injury, if applicable.
 Also keep a record of all expenses you have had as a result of the injury, such as medical bills or loss of wages.
 These documents could prove helpful if you take your employer to court following your on the job injury.

 Ask your employer for a workers comp claim form.
 Filling out this form and returning it to your employer will file your claim and open your workers comp case.
 You may be entitled to benefits under workers compensation such as medical care or disability payments depending on the type and extent of your work-related injury.
 However, be advised that your employer may choose to dispute your claim.
 If this happens, you may want to talk to an attorney about your legal rights.

 If you have been hurt at work and want to explore your legal options—especially if your employer is disputing your workers compensation claim—the legal experts at Kropach and Kropach want to help.
-With more than four decades of combined experience specializing in workers compensation law, the staff at Kropach and Kropach are the top choice of people who need an on the job injury attorney in Los Angeles.
+With more than four decades of combined experience specializing in workers compensation law, the staff at Law Offices of Kropach & Kropach are the top choice of people who need an on the job injury lawyer in Los Angeles, CA.